 Love the beach?
 Experienced in off-road driving?
 Then you can see it all!
 The interior highlands of Madagascar are distinctively Asian; the west coast is truly African.
 Visit remote Vezo fishing villages with colorful boats, pristine beaches, the bizarre limestones pinnacles of Tsingy de Bemaraha, the most beautiful lodges and only a handful of other travelers.

 The Tropical Extension

-The East is the most tropical part of Madagascar.
-Famous for the Canal the Pangalanes.
-Created by the French in the colonial times as the water highway of the east, it now boasts some fine lake resorts.
+The East is the most tropical part of Madagascar, famous for the Canal des Pangalanes.
+Created by the French in colonial times as the water highway of east Madagascar, it now boasts some fine lake resorts.
 Mahambo has beautiful beaches overhung by coconut palms and consistent surf spots.
-From here, take the ferry to bounty island Ile Sainte Marie, the best place for whale-watching.
+From here, take the ferry to bounty island Ile Sainte Marie, the best place for whale watching.

 Makay 4x4 bush camp adventure

-If you like 4x4 driving, hiking and wilderness - then this bush camping trip is for you.
-There are few places on earth which are still so untouched as the Makay Massif.
-The first part of the roadtrip up to Isalo National Park, can still be done as as self-drive trip.
-Then our driver-guide joins from there, and guides you though the maze of canyons across this vast area.
-You end at the beach of Tulear.
+If you like 4x4 driving, hiking and wilderness, then this bush camping trip is for you.
+There are few places on earth which are still as untouched as the Makay Massif in Madagascar.
+The first part of the roadtrip, up to Isalo National Park, can still be done as as self-drive trip, before our driver-guide joins from there, and guides you though the maze of canyons across this vast area.
+Your adventure ends at the beach of Tulear.